vmware-archive/nsxraml/md-version/nsxvapi.md

 group.

 ### /2.0/services/securitygroup/{objectId}/translation/macaddresses
-Working with Mac Addresses in a Security Group
+Working with MAC Addresses in a Security Group
 -----

 * **get** *(secured)*: Retrieve list of MAC addresses that belong to a specific security